kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Using a schemaGetter
 ^^^^^^^^^^^^^^^^^^^^
 The form accept a `schemaGetter` property, which can be used to fetch a schema and use it to generate the form.
 The schema passed to the `schemaGetter` property must include the `jsonSchema` property.
-Is not necessary that include the `uiSchema` property.
+It is not necessary to include the `uiSchema` property.
 `schemaGetter` accepts:
 * blocks: an array of blocks
 * string: a string that will be evaluated as a JSON schema.